maurandco/contract/README.md

 - [Pages](https://github.com/maurerlabs/contract/raw/master/maurer-labs-consulting-contract.pages)
 - [Word](https://github.com/maurerlabs/contract/raw/master/maurer-labs-consulting-contract.docx)

-> _Disclaimer: Maurer Labs, LLC will not be held liable in any way for legal action taken against you, your company, or any others as a result of using or breaking this contract.
+> _Disclaimer: Maurer Labs, LLC will not be held liable in any way for legal action taken against you, your company, or any third-party as a result of breaking or using this contract with others.
 Use at your own risk._